 Conclusion

-To learn more about Thymeleaf Layout Dialect, take a look at the official documentation.
+To learn more about Thymeleaf Layout Dialect, read the official documentation.

 ✌️ Like this article?
 Follow me on Twitter and LinkedIn.
 You can also subscribe to RSS Feed.